Ensemble Kalman Methods: A Mean Field Perspective: Introduction

+Throughout the article we will distinguish operators acting on infinite-dimensional spaces by using a calligraphic font.
+For example $\mathcal{G}$ will denote the operator acting on probability measures effecting a projection onto the nearest Gaussian; in contrast $G:\R^{d_u}\to\R^{d_w}$ will denote the forward model in a generic inverse problem.
+We will use the $\mathsf{mathsf}$ font to distinguish matrices and functions between Euclidean spaces that arise in continuous time from their discrete time counterparts.
+For example $\Sigmas$ will denote a covariance arising in continuous time, whilst $\Sigma$ will denote a covariance arising in discrete time; and $\hs$ will denote a function defining the observation process in continuous time, whilst $h$ will be the analogous function in discrete time.

 We use $\bbE$ and $\bbP$ to denote expectation and probability under the prevailing probability measure; if we wish to make clear that measure $\pi$ is the prevailing probability measure then we write $\bbE^\pi$ and $\bbP^\pi$.
+For a measure $\pi$ we denote by $T^{\sharp}\pi$ the pushforward measure induced by the map $T$.
 We use $\law(\rv)$ to denote the law of random variable $\rv$.
+We let $\gP=\gP(\R^d)$ denote the set of probability measures on $\R^d$.
+Under the assumptions made in this article we are mostly able to work with measures that have density with respect to Lebesgue measure, and so will blur the distinction between measures and their densities.
+However use of Dirac masses will occasionally be useful.

-We let $\delta_{u}$ denote the Dirac mass on $\R^d$, centered at point $u \in \R^d.$ We let $\Ng(m,C)$ denote the distribution of a Gaussian random variable with mean $m$ and covariance $C$.
+We let $\delta_{u}$ denote the Dirac mass on $\R^d$, centered at point $u \in \R^d.$ The notation $\Ng(m,C)$ denotes the distribution of a Gaussian random variable with mean $m$ and covariance $C$.
+We let $\gG=\mathfrak{G}(\R^d)$ denote the set of Gaussian probability measures on $\R^d$ (including indefinite covariances and hence all Dirac masses).